 AMBAG's Board of Directors is composed of elected officials, appointed by their respective City Council or Board of Supervisors.
 Each member city has one representative on the Board, while each county has two.
 The Board meets monthly to set policy and to direct professional staff.
-Non-Voting Ex-Officio members include transit operators, regional transportation planning agencies, the State Department of Transportation, and the Monterey Bay

-Air Resources District.
+Non-Voting Ex-Officio members include transit operators, regional transportation planning agencies, the State Department of Transportation, and the Monterey Bay Air Resources District.

 Since its formation, AMBAG has confronted regional issues on a cooperative, unified basis between its members and other governments.
-AMBAG is also the designated Metropolitan Planning Organization (MPO) for

-Monterey, San Benito and Santa Cruz counties.
+AMBAG is also the designated Metropolitan Planning Organization (MPO) for Monterey, San Benito and Santa Cruz counties.
 As the MPO, AMBAG is responsible for metropolitan transportation and mobile source air quality planning for the tri-county region.
 AMBAG facilitates and coordinates the programming and budgeting of all transportation planning to meet identified needs while meeting collective air quality limitations set forth for transportation facilities.
-As the Council of Governments (COG) for Monterey and two-county area every eight years as part of the State's Regional Housing Needs Allocation (RHNA) process.
-Through 2024, AMBAG was designated through State legislation (AB 101) and the Central Coast Housing Working
+As the Council of Governments (COG) for Monterey and Santa Cruz Counties, the California Housing and Community Development Department (HCD) provides an overall housing need number for the two Counties, and AMBAG is required to allocate this to each jurisdiction in the two-county area every eight years as part of the State's Regional Housing Needs Allocation (RHNA) process.
+Through 2024, AMBAG was designated through State legislation (AB 101) and the Central Coast Housing Working Group (CCHWG) as the megaregional fiscal agent for suballocating nearly \$8 million dollars of HCD Regional Early Access Planning (REAP) housing planning funds to jurisdictions throughout Monterey, Santa Cruz, San Benito, San Luis Obispo, and Santa Barbara Counties.
+AMBAG also has a blended component unit non-profit agency, Regional Analysis & Planning Services, Inc. (RAPS, Inc.), to provide staff assistance, educational workshops, and demographic information outside the standard governmental body.